Real Sociedad Fight Back To Earn Man United Draw In Europa League - UrduPoint

 Brais Mendez fired wide from long range with Real Sociedad's first menacing effort midway through the second half.

-A few minutes later the Basque side won a penalty when United captain Fernandes was adjudged to have handled in the area as he tried to defend a corner.
+A few minutes later the Basque side won a penalty when United captain Fernandes was adjudged to have handled in the area as he tried to clear a corner.

 Oyarzabal, who scored the winner for Spain in the Euro 2024 final against England, dispatched it clinically, sending Man United goalkeeper Andre Onana the wrong way with his side's first shot on target.